AuthorCarpentry/executable-documents-rstudio/03-dynamic.md

 1. Open the R script `insert_DTtable.R` and copy all of the code with your mouse.
 Close the file.

-2. In the exercise file, scroll down to the Level One heading **Annexes** and paste in the code chunk.
+2. In the exercise file, scroll down to the Level One heading **Supplement** and paste in the code chunk.
 Save the change and knit the document to HTML to see the dynamic data table generated in your report.

 Knit to HTML and test the interactive features of this table.
 Why would this dynamic addition to the reproducible report not be supported in Word?